memo-567/geogram/docs/API_feedback.md

 1. **Content Type**: The app/category (e.g., `blog`, `alert`)
 2. **Content ID**: Unique identifier within that type (e.g., `2025-12-04_hello-everyone`)
 3. **Owner Callsign**: The device/user who created it (e.g., `X1ABCD`)

+### Visibility and Sync Behavior

+Feedback sync is visibility-aware across apps:

+- **Public content**: Feedback is sent to the station via `/api/feedback/...` and stored under `{contentPath}/feedback/`.
+- **Group content**: Feedback is stored locally and replicated peer-to-peer within the group.
+Do not send to the station API.
+- **Private content**: Feedback is stored locally only.
+Do not send to the station API.

+If an app does not expose visibility controls, treat the content as public (station-synced).
+If content is not present on the station, the feedback API will return `404 Content not found`.

 ### Path Resolution Examples